Student Handbook

 What is not bullying?
 Peer conflict is not considered bullying when individuals with no perceived imbalance of power have any argument, disagreement or fight.
 Teasing may or may not be considered bullying.
 Teasing usually involves two or more friends who act together in a way that seems fun to all the people involved.
 Investigation by school staff will often be necessary to determine if and to what extent bullying or other inappropriate behavior has occurred.

-Bullying is prohibited and must be reported to any staff member and/or the Bullying Investigator, Kristi Slatton, School Counselor.
+Bullying is prohibited and must be reported to any staff member and/or the school’s designated bullying investigator.
 Based upon the finding of the investigation, appropriate action shall be taken which may include discipline, reteaching of appropriate behavior and/or counseling.
 Parents shall be made aware of investigations where bullying is substantiated.
 However, school personnel are absolutely prohibited from sharing confidential information relating to specific students, including discipline, with parents of other students, including the victim of bullying or harassment, by state and federal laws.
 See FERPA section.

 For more information on bullying and harassment, please see School Board Policy JCAD and JTA (cyberbullying).
 Many websites including stopbulling.gov provide good information and tips for recognizing, preventing and dealing with bullying.